 Read more about dairy products' nutritional and health benefits on our Dairy Nourishes webpage, and find out more about the new recommendations included in the 2020-2025 Dietary Guidelines for Americans below.

-The current guidelines (2015-2020) affirm the unrivaled contribution made by dairy foods and remind Americans that a healthy diet includes three daily servings of low-fat and fat-free dairy.
+The 2020-2025 Dietary Guidelines for Americans affirm the unrivaled contribution made by dairy foods and remind Americans that a healthy diet includes three daily servings of low-fat and fat-free dairy.

-Barbara Schneeman, Ph.D., is the chair the 2020 Dietary Guidelines Advisory Committee, and Ron Kleinman, M.D., is vice chair.
+The U.S. Departments of Agriculture (USDA) and Health and Human Services (HHS) appointed 20 nationally recognized experts to serve on the 2020 Dietary Guidelines Advisory Committee (DGAC).
+Barbara Schneeman, Ph.D., served as chair of the DGAC, and Ron Kleinman, M.D., served as vice chair.
 Schneeman is a professor emerita at the University of California-Davis in the food science, technology and nutrition unit.
 Kleinman heads the department of pediatrics at Massachusetts General Hospital and is a professor of pediatrics at Harvard Medical School.
 Read more for a full list of committee members.

 Most of 2019 was devoted to collecting public comments as the advisory committee began gathering and reviewing extensive scientific literature.
 IDFA presented oral comments at the DGAC committee meeting in January 2020, which you can view here.
 IDFA also submitted written comments—you can view the comments here—with a focus on keeping three daily servings of dairy and a separate dairy category in recommended eating patterns.